TomKrauss/pks-edit/doc/manual/navigate.md

 ## Cross References

-PKS-Edit supports the navigation to cross references using a tags file as it can be created using [Universal Ctags](https://docs.ctags.io/en/latest/index.html).
+PKS Edit supports the navigation to cross references using a tags file as it can be created using [Universal Ctags](https://docs.ctags.io/en/latest/index.html).
 In order to navigate cross references, the _grammar_ of the edited file must define the mechanism to navigate a cross reference.
 Mechanisms could also include to perform a google search for the word under the cursor.